 Tiaki means care ‘to care and protect’ in Te Reo Māori.
 In Queenstown, the Tiaki Promise means caring for our mountains, lakes and rivers by camping and toileting in the facilities provided, driving with consideration and to the conditions year-round, and respecting everyone you meet, visitor or local.
 Here are 10 top tips to help visitors and locals care for and protect our place.

-1. Take only photographs, leave only footprints.
-Find some special photography spots here.
+1. Take only photographs and leave only footprints.

-2. Please only park or freedom camp where there are signs saying you’re allowed.
+2. Park or freedom camp where there are signs saying you’re allowed (and please camp responsibly).

-3. When nature calls, please answer that call using facilities provided around the region or in your fully self-contained vehicle.
+3. When nature calls, answer that call using facilities provided or in your fully self-contained vehicle.

-5. Bring your own reusable bag, disposable cutlery, straw or take-away coffee cup, there are heaps of local eateries and shops that will offer a small discount if you bring your own container or coffee cup for your takeaway.
+Visit like a local and bring your own reusable bag, reusable container, or takeaway coffee cup with you.
+Lots of local eateries and shops will offer a small discount if you bring your own container or coffee cup for your takeaway.

 Get yourself a Bee Card and utilise Queenstown’s Orbus $2 bus system to get around instead of taxis or hiring a vehicle—you’ll save on parking costs and it’s easier on the budget too!
 The bus service offers trips in and around Queenstown via the airport, past shopping areas like Remarkables Park, and to places like Arrowtown.
 View the bus timetable here.

 8. Travel under your own steam—hire a bike or walk to your destination.

-10. If you encounter any wildlife on your adventures, please leave it alone.
+If you encounter wildlife on your adventures, please leave it alone.
 And some words of wisdom from our locals - don’t feed the kea!
 They are beautiful but incredibly cheeky and can bite!
-Please also don’t give the ducks any bread as it’s very unhealthy for them.
+Please also don’t give ducks any bread as it’s very unhealthy for them.
 If you find any injured wildlife, contact the Department of Conservation.